B.A., Iowa State University

 Ph.D., University of Miami

-His research focuses on human rights, political philosophy, and applied ethics in the areas of business and the environment.
+His research focuses on human rights, political philosophy, and applied ethics, in particular business ethics and environmental ethics.
 Recent publications have addressed such topics as the human rights obligations of corporations and environmental human rights.

-He is currently co-editing a book, titled Rights of Nature: A Reexamination, which considers the philosophical, political, and legal dimensions of granting rights to nature or natural objects, such as rivers or forests.
+He recently co-edited a book, titled Rights of Nature: A Reexamination, which considers the philosophical, political, and legal dimensions of granting rights to nature or natural objects (such as rivers, forests, or ecosystems).